 - 1. Within the first two weeks of classes - 2.
-Within two weeks after the first CAS examination. - If the student is failing the first CAS examination, the student MUST schedule an additional meeting with the Advisor within one week after the 2nd CAS examination for the semester. - 3.
+Within two weeks after the first examination.

+If the student is failing the first examination, the student MUST schedule an additional meeting with the Advisor within one week after the 2nd examination for the semester. - 3.
 Final Meeting-within two weeks of the end of the semester

-The students are required to fill "Advising Report" after every meeting with the advisor.
-Failure to meet with an Advisor in a timely manner is unprofessional conduct.
+The students are required to complete a Professionalism and Advising Rubric after every meeting with the advisor.

+Failure to meet with an Advisor in a timely manner is considered unprofessional conduct.
 Engaging in unprofessional conduct may result in a referral to the Office of Student Affairs.

 Students are welcome to visit the EED at any time, for any reason, to seek academic assistance and advising.
-Referrals will be provided as needed to other university resources, such as the Health or Counseling Centers, the Dean of Students, Residential Services, etc. Students in MED 1 through MED 4 who are considered at risk academically will be contacted and encouraged to enroll in the Academic Success Program, a remediation program through the EED.
+Referrals will be provided as needed to other university resources, such as the Health or Counseling Centers, the Dean for Student Affairs, Residential Services, etc. Students in MED 1 through MED 4 who are considered at-risk academically will be contacted and encouraged to enroll in the Academic Success Program, a remediation program through the EED.
 Students must meet all the program requirements.

-Clinical EED provides the following resources for students Semester 5 through 10
+Clinical EED provides the following resources for students Semester 5 through 8:

-Online Learning Module for Entering Clinical Students: Foundations of Clinical Education, which includes the following components:
+Foundations of Clinical Education, which includes:

-- Online Cultural Competency Program developed by Health & Human Services: Certificate awarded upon completion of training. - Institute for Healthcare Improvement Basic Certificate in Quality and Safety: awarded upon completion of the program. - Professionalism Program based on the book Professionalism in Medicine: A Case-Based Guide for Medical Students.
-Students take a quiz upon completion of assignments related to the book.
+- A mandatory component of FM1/IM1 course that incorporates cultural competency; quality and safety; and professionalism training.
+Designed to support students' successful entry into their first clinical core rotation. - Online Cultural Competency Program developed by Health & Human Services: Certificate awarded upon completion of training. - o Institute for Healthcare Improvement Basic Certificate in Quality and Safety: awarded upon completion of the program. - O Professionalism Program based on the book Professionalism in Medicine: A Case-Based Guide for Medical Students.
+Students take a quiz upon completion of assignments related to the book. - O Clinical Partners Mentoring Program: offered during evening and weekend hours while students are enrolled in FM1/IM1.
+The sessions offer peer success mentoring and preparation guidance in preparation for the first core rotation with a Clinical Scholar